The best Amsterdam canal tours are self-made

 However, you may also go your own way.
 Our boats are allowed to go on the Amstel river and almost all of the Amsterdam city center canals.
 However, you need to make sure to avoid the few areas that are strictly forbidden for safety reasons: the IJ and all the rest of the port area, Kostverlorenvaart and Nieuwe Herengracht.
 Of course these areas are clearly indicated on the provided canal map.

 Please contact us for advice if you’re not completely sure about a specific route you wish to take or a specific destination you wish to go to.
-We’ll be happy to tell you whether it’s safe and allowed with our boats and how much time you’ll need.
+We’ll be happy to tell you whether it’s safe and allowed with our boats and how much time you need for that.

 Where else can you take your boat?